 Arlington, VA 22201

-To apply, visit our application page and submit a one-page cover letter and one-page resume to the IHS Human Resources department.
+To apply, submit a one-page cover letter and one-page resume to the IHS Hiring and Professional Development department.
 In your cover letter, please specify:

 - How you learned about IHS's internship program